Wrestling Hillary Clinton: Part III

 I nodded and said I’d try my best.
 Coach nodded back and released his hand.
 We never spoke of it again.

-Because Coach was a man of so few words, I listened to everything he said.
-I was co-captain because of one day my 10th year, after I was ineligible to wrestle but allowed to participate as a “Red Shirt,” a person who can attend practice and support the team but can’t compete.
-I felt privledged to say I was on the wrestling team, and Lea and I would show up at Belaire-hosted dual meets and tournaments.
-At the annual Thanksgiving tournament, I was sitting with her midway up the bleachers with my baseball hat cocked to the right side.
-Coach came up the steps and smiled at us and slowly crept his hand to the bill of my hat, then slowly rotated it forward.
-He said that should help me see the mats better.
-He walked back down and Belaire didn’t fare well; it was still only the third or fourth years since more than two kids had shown up.
-After a few losses, Coach came up to Lea and me again, and asked, “Why are you here?”
+Coach said one day my sophmore year.
+I was ineligible to wrestle, but I was allowed to participate as a “Red Shirt,” a person who can attend practice and support the team but can’t compete.
+I told the kids I’d go to dual meets hosted at Belarie, and my girlfriend (who was Lea, but I didn’t tell the kids her name) would drive down from Scotlandville to join me in the bleachers.
+One time I was sitting with her midway up the bleachers, with my baseball hat cocked to the right side.
+Coach strolled up the bleacher steps and smiled at us and slowly crept his hand to the bill of my hat, then slowly rotated it forward.
+He smiled and winked to let Lea know he was teasing, and said I should be able to see the mats better with my hat pointed towards them.

 “To support my team, Coach,” I said.

-“If you want to support your team, go down there and support your team.”
+He kept his gaze locked to my eyes, but twisted his body and pointed down towards the mat and said: “If you want to support your team, go down there and support your team.”

-I wasn’t sure what that person would be like yet, but I hoped it would be a taller version of Coach.
-Everything good about me seemed linked to him.
 It was because of Coach that I grew to have the strongest cradle in all of Southern Louisiana, and that began the summer in between my junior and senior years of high school.

-“I started a company,” he once told me on the drive.
 The windows were down despite the muggy air blowing on our faces, but the noise was negligible because Coach rarely approached the speed limit when driving, and the speed limit was a paltry 45 along most of the narrow and winding River Road.
+His was also Belaire’s drivers education instructor, and like with wrestling he practiced what he preached when driving.

 “A small company,” he said.
 He pushed the turn signal lever up and slowed down and got into the turning lane that would take us to Clinton.
 He stopped, turned, and continued.